BPuttfarcken/Twarly_tc_23s/README.md

 9. Achievements
   - you can access the achievement page by pressing the icon on the top left corner of the homescreen
-  - the collectible achivements are diplayed by default
+  - the collectible achievements are displayed by default
   - you can get further information on how to collect the achievement by tapping onto the achivement
   - by swiping right or tapping on "leaderboard" you can see the leaderboard of individual waste savers
   - the achievement page is currently not functional programmed and shows how it could be realized in the future